Jerryzs/audio-only-youtube/README.md

 [Download](https://github.com/Jerryzs/audio-only-youtube/releases/download/v0.8.2-Jerryzs.1/audio-only-youtube-0.8.2-Jerryzs.1.zip)

-1. drag the downloaded .zip file to the chrome extensions page (chrome://extensions/).
+1. extract the content of the .zip file to a folder

+2. go to the Chrome extensions page and enable "developer mode"

+3. click on "Load Unpacked" and select the folder where the .zip file is extracted

 ## Contribute